The Disputed Vote of Mr. Cayo: Plot

-The film begins during the years of democracy in Spain after the death of caudillo Francisco Franco.
-Rafael (Iñaki Miramón) is informed of the death of his former boss Victor Velasco (Juan Luis Galiardo), an honest and benevolent politician.
-In the funeral, Rafael sees Laly (Lydia Bosch), a former colleague in his political party, and they reminisce about the time they embarked on a campaign trip with Victor to the northern outskirts of Burgos to convince the local mayors of each zone for their vote.
+The film is set in post-Francoist Spain, both in 1977 and 1986.
+Rafael is informed of the death of his former boss Víctor Velasco, an honest and benevolent politician.
+In the funeral, Rafael sees Laly, a former colleague in his political party, and they reminisce about the time they embarked on a campaign trip with Víctor to the northern outskirts of the province of Burgos to convince the local mayors of each zone for their vote.
 There they met Mr. Cayo, mayor of a small village and a self-sufficient farmer.
-Victor never found out for whom Mr. Cayo voted and this always intrigued him.
+Víctor never found out for whom Mr. Cayo voted and this always intrigued him.
 After pressure from Laly, Rafael decides to go back to the small village to find the answer.
-As consequence, Rafael has flashbacks of his time campaigning with Victor in Burgos and the surrounding areas in June 1977.
-These were the first democratic elections of the post-Francoist era that were known as la Transición Española.
+As consequence, Rafael has flashbacks of his time campaigning with Víctor in Burgos and the surrounding areas in June 1977.
+The 1977 election were the first democratic election of the post-Francoist era that was known as Spanish Transition.
 Most of the film concerns his memories during the campaign trail.
-It is worth noting that the scenes during the democratic years are in black and white while the scenes during la Transición are in color.
+It is worth noting that the scenes during the democratic years are in black and white while the scenes during the Transition are in color.

 The first scenes of Burgos during the first democratic elections focus on the saturation of political propaganda in the city's infrastructure.
 Since Victor is running for Senator, he embarks on a campaign trip, along with Rafael and Laly to the countryside to persuade local mayors for their vote.
 During the trip we see the generational differences between three and their perspectives on the country and society.
 Victor, the older and wiser politician, has a certain appreciation for the rural side of Burgos as he believes that it is of great importance for the post-Francoist Spain.
 To delve into the matter, landmarks are key components during the foundation of the modern nation state.
 When Victor sees the Ebro River during their trip, he appreciates it as a foundational component to the nation's identity.
 He compares it to what the Grand Canyon was for the United States during the expansion years.
 However, Rafael and Laly, the two generations following Victor's, fail to see its relevance as they show disinterest to the countryside.